 This fellowship is intended to support professional actors who are transitioning from performing to teaching.
 Applicants should demonstrate exceptional artistry and craftsmanship, as well as a dedicated interest in teaching.
 Open to actors at any stage of transition to teaching, including in preparation to teach, through their first 3 years of full-time teaching.

 Ron trained at New York University Tisch School of the Arts.
 His acting credits include major regional theaters, leading roles off-Broadway, New York Shakespeare Festival, The Public Theatre, Playwrights Horizons, and a member of the Milwaukee Repertory Theater’s acting company.
 His directing credits include productions at Playwrights Horizons, The Public Theater, Syracuse Stage, the Greer Garson Theater in Santa Fe, and over 50 productions at the NYU Graduate Acting Program.
-For 29 years he was a Master Teacher of Acting at the New York University Tisch Graduate Acting Program.
-For many years he served as Chair of the NYU program where he also founded and headed Studio Tisch, a developmental workshop for graduates of the acting program.
 In 1993 he was awarded the New York University Distinguished Teaching Medal, the university’s highest award given in recognition of outstanding achievement in classroom teaching.